Fern: Culture

-Pteridologist
+Pteridology

 The study of ferns and other pteridophytes is called pteridology.
 A pteridologist is a specialist in the study of pteridophytes in a broader sense that includes the more distantly related lycophytes.

 Pteridomania

-Pteridomania is a term for the Victorian era craze of fern collecting and fern motifs in decorative art including pottery, glass, metals, textiles, wood, printed paper, and sculpture "appearing on everything from christening presents to gravestones and memorials."
+Pteridomania was a Victorian era craze which involved fern collecting and fern motifs in decorative art including pottery, glass, metals, textiles, wood, printed paper, and sculpture "appearing on everything from christening presents to gravestones and memorials."
 The fashion for growing ferns indoors led to the development of the Wardian case, a glazed cabinet that would exclude air pollutants and maintain the necessary humidity.

+Other applications

+The Barnsley fern is a fractal named after the British mathematician Michael Barnsley who first described it in his book Fractals Everywhere.
+A self-similar structure is described by a mathematical function, applied repeatedly at different scales to create a frond pattern.

-The dried form of ferns was also used in other arts, being used as a stencil or directly inked for use in a design.
+The dried form of ferns was used in other arts, such as a stencil or directly inked for use in a design.
 The botanical work, The Ferns of Great Britain and Ireland, is a notable example of this type of nature printing.
 The process, patented by the artist and publisher Henry Bradbury, impressed a specimen on to a soft lead plate.
 The first publication to demonstrate this was Alois Auer's The Discovery of the Nature Printing-Process.

 Fern bars were popular in America in the 1970s and 80s.

 Folklore

 Ferns figure in folklore, for example in legends about mythical flowers or seeds.
 In Slavic folklore, ferns are believed to bloom once a year, during the Ivan Kupala night.
 Although alleged to be exceedingly difficult to find, anyone who sees a fern flower is thought to be guaranteed to be happy and rich for the rest of their life.
 Similarly, Finnish tradition holds that one who finds the seed of a fern in bloom on Midsummer night will, by possession of it, be guided and be able to travel invisibly to the locations where eternally blazing Will o' the wisps called aarnivalkea mark the spot of hidden treasure.
 These spots are protected by a spell that prevents anyone but the fern-seed holder from ever knowing their locations.
-In the US, ferns are thought to have magical properties such as a dried fern can be thrown into hot coals of a fire to exorcise evil spirits, or smoke from a burning fern is thought to drive away snakes and such creatures.
+In Wicca, ferns are thought to have magical properties such as a dried fern can be thrown into hot coals of a fire to exorcise evil spirits, or smoke from a burning fern is thought to drive away snakes and such creatures.

 New Zealand

-Ferns are the national emblem of New Zealand and feature on its passport and in the design of its national airline, Air New Zealand, and its rugby team, the All Blacks.
+The Silver fern is the national emblem of New Zealand and feature on its passport and in the design of its national airline, Air New Zealand, and of its rugby team, the All Blacks.